0n0w1c/electric-grid/readme.md

 Set the Fluid filter to special fluids to manually enable and disable.
 Selectable power rating (1MW to 10GW)

-No quality bonus is applied to transformators, placing a higher quality will result in normal quality.
+No quality bonus is applied to transformators.

 Transformators do function as expected if connected in parallel.
 Very similar to [Electric Transformators](https://mods.factorio.com/mod/Electric_Transformators) but a little different.